-At present, travel overseas is difficult until the vaccine really gets going and out to enough people.
+At present, travel overseas is difficult until the vaccine gets out to enough people to make large scale travel possible.
 The coronavirus has spread through every continent except Antarctica, with 215 countries and territories reporting cases.
 The good news is that there is light at the end of the tunnel, with now multiple vaccines being distributed across the globe.

 What can I do to protect myself?